 Lawsuits Filed Against Johnson & Johnson

-There have been a large number of claims that have been filed against Johnson & Johnson seeking compensation for harm that has allegedly been caused by talcum powder usage.
-Although Johnson & Johnson has won some of these cases, the number of verdicts against the company has been rising.
-Plaintiffs have won over $5 billion in awards against the company.
+There have been a large number of talcum powder lawsuits that have been filed against Johnson & Johnson seeking compensation for harm that has allegedly been caused by talcum powder usage.
+Although Johnson & Johnson has won some of these baby powder lawsuits, the number of verdicts against the company has been rising. baby powder lawsuit , Plaintiffs, have won over $5 billion in awards against the company.

 The complaints have alleged that Johnson & Johnson has known that its talc powder contains asbestos since 1973, which was two years after the first report of a linkage.
 However, according to the plaintiffs, Johnson & Johnson manipulated the test results to show that its products were safe.
 The presence of asbestos in the talc powder makes it dangerous and unfit for its ordinary use.
 The plaintiffs have claimed that not only did Johnson & Johnson know of the dangerous nature of its product, but it had the duty to warn its customers of the potential harms they could face from using the product and did not do so.
-Despite these known dangers, the company continued to sell the product.
+Despite these known dangers and the increased amount of talcum powder lawsuit lawyers, the company continued to sell the product.

 The company had won many of the initial cases that were filed against it.
 However, the cases have recently been broadened to include allegations of asbestos in the powder.
 In addition, there are now claims that have been filed alleging that the talc powder causes mesothelioma in addition to ovarian cancer.
 In April 2018, Johnson & Johnson lost its first major lawsuit in this series of litigation when a jury awarded $117 million to a man suffering from mesothelioma.
 In addition, the company lost another case in California the following month.

 ovarian cancer and talcum powder